-Estimated densities of marine mammals in the proposed project area were estimated from the annual aerial surveys conducted by NMFS for Cook Inlet beluga whale between 2000 and 2010 in June (Rugh et al. 2000, 2001, 2002, 2003, 2004b, 2005b, 2006, 2007; Shelden et al. 2008, 2009, 2010).
+Estimated densities of marine mammals in the proposed project area were estimated from the annual aerial surveys conducted by NMFS for Cook Inlet beluga whale between 2000 and 2011 in June (Rugh et al. 2000, 2001, 2002, 2003, 2004b, 2005b, 2006, 2007; Shelden et al. 2008, 2009, 2010; Hobbs et al. 2011).
 These surveys are flown in June to collect abundance data of beluga whales, but sightings of other marine mammals are also reported.
 Although these data are only collected in one month each year, these surveys provide the best available relatively long term data set for sighting information in the proposed Project Area.
 The general trend in marine mammal sighting is that beluga whales and harbor seals are seen most frequently in upper Cook Inlet, with higher concentrations of harbor seals near haul out sites on Kalgin Island and of beluga whales near river mouths, particularly the Susitna River.
 The other marine mammals of interest for this IHA (killer whales, harbor porpoises, Steller sea lions) are observed infrequently in upper Cook Inlet and more commonly in lower Cook Inlet.
 In addition, these densities are calculated based on a relatively large area that was surveyed, much larger than the area where the seismic survey covered by the IHA will take place.
 Furthermore, these annual surveys are conducted only in June (numbers from August surveys were not used because the area surveyed was not provided), so it does not account for seasonal variations in distribution or habitat use of each species.
 Therefore, the use of these data to estimate density is considered to be an overestimate and provides a worst-case estimate of the probability of observing these animals in the Project Area, which is located in upper Cook Inlet.
+Following the publication of the proposed IHA for Area 2, NMFS asked Apache to apply a correction factor to the take estimates for beluga whales.
+To correct for missed whales, Apache applied the correction factor of 1.015 (CV= 3%) for the years 1994 to 1998 and 1.021 (CV=1%) for the years 1999 and 2000, which was applied in Hobbs et al. (2000).
+In the subsequent annual aerial survey reports (2001 to 2011), the authors state that the correction factors are within the range for 1999 and 2000.
+Therefore,